arezaii/subsetter/README.md

 or
 [mask-to-pfsol](https://github.com/smithsg84/pf-mask-utilities.git)

+*If using mask-to-pfsol, be sure to follow [instructions](https://github.com/smithsg84/pf-mask-utilities.git) for building the utilities.*

 For the solidfile generator to work, it must be able to locate one of the above tools.
 The generator will search the following places, in this order.
 * PFMASKUTILS environment variable